“But someone may say, ‘How are the dead raised? With what kind of body will they come back?’” (1 Corinthians 15:35)

-Our imperishable bodies will no longer suffer from sickness and death, nor will they ever be subject to heat and cold or hunger and thirst.
-Our new bodies will be honorable in that they will not be shamed or shameful because of sin.
-Our earthly bodies are “weak” in many ways, such as subject to the natural laws of gravity, time and space, and weakened by sin and its temptations.
-Our glorified bodies won’t be subject to any kind of weakness.
-Just as our earthly bodies are perfectly suited to life on earth, our incorruptible bodies will also be for life in heaven.
-We will be glorified with Christ in our incorruptible bodies.
+Our imperishable body will no longer suffer from sickness and death, nor will they ever be subject to heat and cold or hunger and thirst.
+Our new body will be honorable, it will not be shamed or shameful because of sin.
+Our earthly body is “weak” in many ways, such as subject to the natural laws of gravity, time and space, and weakened by temptations and sin.
+Our glorified body won’t be subject to any kind of weakness.
+Our incorruptible body will be suitable for life in heaven, and we will be glorified with Christ in our incorruptible body.

 “We will all be changed,” means dead and alive, who are with God or with Satan.
 The latter, however, will suffer evil effects.